nitrogenlabs/lex/src/commands/storybook/README.md

 # Storybook Command

-The Storybook command in Lex provides a convenient way to start Storybook development servers or build static Storybook sites.
+The Storybook command in Lex provides a convenient way to start Storybook development servers or build static Storybook sites with enhanced features like automatic Tailwind CSS integration and flexible configuration management.

 ## Features